All Products

 }

-Then, you can use the code to verify the signature and obtain the content of id_token.
+Now you can complete the signature verification and obtain the content in id_token .

-You can find the tool in the corresponding language by visiting https://jwt.io/libraries and use the tool in the code to verify signature and parse id_token.
+You can find the corresponding language tool in the JWT official library list and use the tool in your code to verify and parse the id_token.

 The following example uses the Java library: org.bitbucket.b_c:jose4j.